Resend OTP

 Enables banks, regional rural banks, small finance banks, and NBFCs to finance loans under the Shishu, Kishore, and Tarun categories for micro and small enterprises.

-You can easily apply for a MUDRA Loan for Startups online by selecting the right category based on your business needs.
+You can easily apply for a Mudra Loan for Startups online by selecting the right category based on your business needs.

-You can follow the below steps to apply for the MUDRA Yojana for startups:
+You can follow the below steps to apply for the Mudra Yojana for startups:

-Visit the official MUDRA loan website https://www.mudra.org.in/
+Visit the official Mudra website at https://www.Mudra.org.in/.

 The Startup MUDRA Loan under the Pradhan Mantri Mudra Yojana (PMMY) gives you access to affordable funding for your small business.
 With flexible categories, minimal documentation, and collateral-free credit of up to ₹20 Lakhs, it supports you in starting or expanding your venture across manufacturing, trading, or service sectors.

-If your business needs a larger credit limit or quicker access to funds than what the MUDRA scheme offers, you can consider a business loan.
+If your business needs a larger credit limit or quicker access to funds than what the MUDRA scheme offers, you can apply for a business loan.
 These loans come with competitive interest rates, flexible repayment options, and simple online applications, helping you manage working capital, purchase equipment, or expand operations efficiently.